glenjamin/skin-deep/README.md

 npm install skin-deep
 ```

-This lib should work on any version of React above 0.14.
+This lib should work on any version of React since 0.14.
 To allow for greater flexibility by users, no `peerDependencies` are included in the `package.json`.
 You will need to be have `react` and `react-addons-test-utils` in your project's dependencies for it to work.

 ## Quick Start